ito-rafael/evil-colemak/README.rst

 .. code-block:: elisp

-  (use-package evil-colemak-basics)
+  (use-package evil-colemak)

 Or manually install by running::

-  M-x package-install RET evil-colemak-basics RET
+  M-x package-install RET evil-colemak RET

 Alternatively, put the Elisp file somewhere in your loading path and load it explicitly:

 .. code-block:: elisp

-  (require 'evil-colemak-basics)
+  (require 'evil-colemak)

 Note that this ``(require)`` is not needed when installing from Melpa.